starburst1977/readium/README.md

 but without the drawbacks (like no control over your data & loss of all rights to your content, etc.).
 So I made myself a theme for Ghost that takes the good parts from Medium.com & mixes them with stuff I would do differently.
 And this is what I ended up with.

+You can have a look at it here: [http://www.svenread.com/readium-ghost-theme/](http://www.svenread.com/readium-ghost-theme/)

 Don't forget to check out my other themes [Marisa](http://crtv.mk/eOTs) & [Chiara](http://crtv.mk/tSYt).

 ## Features